 ‘It’s fantastic!
 But is it compliant?’
 A question we are often asked when explaining how CREATION Pinpoint can help our clients study conversations between their Healthcare Professional (HCP) customers on public social media.

 The answer, of course, is a resounding ‘yes’.
-At Creation Healthcare, we are not only serious about compliant research; you could say we are passionate about it.
+At CREATION, we are not only serious about compliant research; you could say we are passionate about it.

-Since Creation Healthcare was established in 1998 we have pioneered online behaviour analysis, and as such have never been far from conversations about pharmacovigilance, adverse event reporting, and compliance.
+Since CREATION was established in 1998 we have pioneered online behaviour analysis, and as such have never been far from conversations about pharmacovigilance, adverse event reporting, and compliance.

 Over the years, we have led industry conversation around compliant online research: publishing a global study of reportable mentions on social media; working with PIPA (Pharmaceutical Information and Pharmacovigilance Association) and speaking at their conferences; working with MHRA (Medicines and Healthcare products Regulatory Agency) to identify and mitigate social media risks; and acting as expert advisors in client representation to ABPI (Association for the British Pharmaceutical Industry) on adverse event reporting, which has helped to inform ABPI’s social media guidelines.
 In the US market, we actively analysed and commentated on the FDA’s (Food and Drug Administration) 2015 social media guidance for drugmakers.